 This place was a relaxing spot to end the day with a glass of wine on the deck.
-We enjoyed 4 samples, 2oz each, of amazing artisanal wines at $5 a flight!
-There was a sense of community with the neighbours and locals (and dogs) hanging out.
+We enjoyed 4 samples, 2 oz each, of amazing artisanal wines at wait for it…$5 a flight!
+There was a sense of community with the neighbours and locals hanging out.
 Noreen has plans to offer wood-fired pizza and is currently working with Smyth orchard on a crisp and dry cider.
-I purchased a bottle of that was a blend of riesling Frontenac and frigio grapes.
-It had a bit of a sweetness and wasn’t too dry.
+I purchased a bottle of a blend of riesling Frontenac and frigio grapes.
+It had a bit of a sweetness but also wasn’t too dry.

 4:00 PM: Return home

 It hasn’t been an easy year and COVID has affected a lot of people in different ways.
 It was inspiring to hear about how these businesses owners have thrived through their hardships.
 It’s a privilege for me to travel and highlight these local owners and businesses.
-We loved our weekend away in the SDG Counties because of the flavours we got to discover and the kind community of people we met.
-We can’t wait to get back to this area.
+We loved our weekend away in the SDG Counties not only because of the culinary delights we got to discover but the kind community of people we met.
+We can’t wait to get back to this area!

 Know Before You Go:

-Where: SDG Counties is about a 1.5-hour drive from Kingston and 40-minutes from Brockville)
+Where: If you follow this itinerary then SDG Counties is about a 1.5-hour drive from Kingston, 1 hour from Ottawa, and 40-minutes from Brockville.

 COVID Tips: The best way to make any dining plans is to call the location directly and ask if they’re doing walk-ins or reservations only.
 Avoid touching your face and tie your hair back.
 Pack hand sanitizer and Lysol wipes to regularly sanitize surfaces.